Georgia has adopted Russian-style anti-LGBTQ laws.

 State-sponsored homophobia in action.

-Reports emerging from Georgia indicate that the government is adopting Russian-style anti-LGBTQ laws - moving to criminalise all LGBTQ events, remove any LGBTQ rights, and erase LGBTQ people from visibility.
+As expected, the parliament of Georgia has voted in favour of adopting Russian-style anti-LGBTQ laws - criminalising all LGBTQ events, removing any LGBTQ rights, and attempting to erase the visibility of LGBTQ people from public life.

 The country's ruling party is the Georgian Dream party - they control the country's parliament.

-If adopted, the proposed legislation will reportedly make any kind of LGBTQ-related gatherings illegal.
-The proposal would also outlaw same-sex marriages, gender transition and the adoption of children by same-sex couples; it would also ban LGBTQ “propaganda” in schools and prohibit the broadcast of intimate scenes involving same-sex relationships.
+The approved legislation makes any kind of LGBTQ-related gathering illegal.
+It also outlaws same-sex marriages, gender transition and the adoption of children by same-sex couples, as well banning LGBTQ “propaganda” in schools and prohibiting the broadcast of intimate scenes involving same-sex relationships.

-Broadcasters, advertisers and movie theaters will also be ordered to redact any content that features same-sex relationships, regardless of the intended age of the audience, before broadcast.
+Broadcasters, advertisers and movie theatres will also be ordered to redact any content that features same-sex relationships - regardless of the intended age of the audience.

-The law would also remove any rights or legal recognition of same-sex couples.
+The law also removes any rights or legal recognition of same-sex couples.

 What’s life like for LGBTQ people in Georgia?